sp-vis/models/README.md

 # models
-newly trained, fine tuned ML models in the project
+newly trained and fine tuned ML models in the project